 TORONTO, Sept.
-10, 2014 /CNW/ - At the Annual General Meeting (AGM) of the Investment Industry Regulatory Organization of Canada (IIROC) held in Toronto, Ontario on September 9, 2014, member firms re-elected individuals to the IIROC Board of Directors.
+11, 2013 /CNW/ - At the Annual General Meeting (AGM) of the Investment Industry Regulatory Organization of Canada (IIROC) held in Toronto, Ontario on September 10, 2013, member firms elected/re-elected individuals to the IIROC Board of Directors.

-IIROC's Board is comprised of 15 Directors, including IIROC's President and CEO, with an even number of Independent and Industry (Marketplace or Dealer Member) Directors.
+IIROC's Board is comprised of 15 Directors, including IIROC's President and CEO, seven Independent Directors and seven Industry Directors.
 Two of the seven Industry Directors represent marketplaces and five of the seven represent dealer members.
+At the 2013 AGM, the following elections took place:

-At the 2014 AGM, eight Directors were re-elected to serve on the Board:
+Five Directors were re-elected to serve on the IIROC Board:

-- James Donegan, M. Marianne Harris (Chair), Edward Iacobucci, Gerry J. O'Mahoney, Catherine Smith (Independent Directors)
+- James Donegan, Edward Iacobucci, Catherine Smith (Independent Directors)

 - Tal Cohen (Marketplace Director)

-At the Board meeting held on September 10, 2014, the Board re-elected Marianne Harris and Mike Gagné to serve respectively as Chair and Vice Chair.
+At the Board meeting held on September 11, 2013, the Board re-elected M. Marianne Harris as Chair and elected Mike Gagné as Vice-Chair.